Photochemistry of light-responsive proteins

 Light-responsive proteins have evolved to use light to drive complex processes ranging from

 photosynthesis to vision.
-These systems not only serve as an inspiration for technology but have
+These systems not only serve as an inspiration for technologies but have

 also been implemented directly in biotechnologies such as bioimaging, biosensing, optogenetics,